Adobe Premiere Pro CC

 Premiere Pro CC December release (version 7.2) now available

 For information on what's new in the latest Creative Cloud release of Premiere Pro, see What's New in Premiere Pro CC December 2013 release (7.2).

 Adobe® Premiere® Pro CC offers several new features and enhancements that enrich your digital video editing experience.
 Read on for a quick introduction to the new features and links to resources offering more information.

-IMPORTANT: Apart from the features listed in this article, Premiere Pro CC includes several useful features that help you be more productive when using Premiere Pro.
+IMPORTANT: Apart from the features listed in this article, the Premiere Pro CC June release includes several useful features that help you be more productive when using Premiere Pro.
 For more information, see New features in Premiere Pro CC June 2013 (version 7.0).

 Premiere Pro CC new features overview

 Watch Al Mooney take you on a tour of the new features of this release.